barimale/ConfigurationManager.Api/README.md

 # ConfigurationManager.Api
 It is used for manage of consul instance based on the composite design pattern.

-## 1. Use it as a read-only client:
+## 1. Example of read-only client:
 ```
  IReadOnly service = new ConfigurationManager.Api.Manager(
                 InputData.HostName,